-Proposals may be sent by mail or email.
+Proposals may be sent through Submittable or by mail.
+Submissions by email will not be considered or recorded.
 Only proposals with the following elements will be considered for publication:

 Send copies, not originals.
 Free Spirit is not liable for work lost in the mail.
 If you want your work returned after evaluation, include a self-addressed return envelope with sufficient postage.

 As you prepare a proposal, it may help to keep a few of our main considerations in mind: